-Hyde Park is full of old school pubs and trendy bars, just waiting to become your new local…
+Hyde Park is full of old-school pubs and trendy bars, all just waiting to become your new local…

 The Hyde Park

 Standing with pride on the famous corner, you can’t miss The Hyde Park when you’re in the area.
 When it comes to pubs in Leeds, this behemoth is an icon, with over a century of history behind it.
 It’s got all the charm of a traditional pub – polished wooden furnishings, a corner-turning bar with many a tap and plenty of seating, but the revamped white-tiled walls give it a more up-to-date feel.
 There are TV screens dotted around the place so you can catch the match with a few jars in hand too.
 The liquid offering ranges from familiar favourites, like Birra Moretti and Heineken, to craft and ale gems.
 Need a feed?
 You’ve got tons of options – pizza, tapas, pub grub and a roast that takes pride of place.